dstroy0/InputHandler/docs_build/README.md

 <!-- markdownlint-disable MD041 -->

-Put things in here you want to be in gh-pages branch root dir.
+This directories contents are pushed to the gh-pages branch root.